 - X Affect Attunement: the ability to hear, see, sense, interpret and respond to someone, both verbally and non-verbally.
 This is how we communicate to the people we are close to so that we see them, feel with them and understand their experiences.
 In practice, attunement is meeting and riding the same emotional wave as the child. - x Empathy Validation and Mental State Talk: the recognition and acceptance of another person's thoughts, feelings, sensations, and behaviours as understandable It involves validating how the child is experiencing the event, imagining into what might be driving their behaviour, "You are not my boss."
 "It must feel like everyone is always telling you what to do and you never get a say, no one listens to what you want."
-It is not: distracting, judging, discounting, minimising or placating - x Containment: Structure, order and predictability Consistency Boundaries applied in a supportive, matter of fact, non-punitive way Emotional containment of feelings too big for the child - x Calming and Soothing: The adult will support the child to regulate themselves.
+It is not: distracting, judging, discounting, minimising or placating - x Containment: Structure, order and predictability Consistency Boundaries applied in a supportive, matter of fact, non-punitive way Emotional containment of feelings too big for the child Regulated and steady adult, in charge of their own feelings and emotions. - x Calming and Soothing: The adult will support the child to regulate themselves.